grisuno/strass_strassen/paper/algorithmic_invariance.md

 **(P4) Discretization Rigidity:** Define the discrete subset S in M with coefficients in {-1, 0, 1} and establish margin conditions: if (U, V, W) falls within a tubular neighborhood of S, rounding projects correctly.
 The empirical threshold |w - round(w)| < 0.1 provides a heuristic bound.

-These constitute open problems; I do not claim solutions here.
+I do not claim solutions here.
+The 195 training runs documented in this work, with their trajectory measurements and success/failure labels, constitute a dataset for testing theoretical predictions about these phenomena.

 #### 5.1.1 The Expansion Operator T